open-security-nz/sage/README.md

 Sage is an open source, free-to-use diagnostic framework for measuring the digital independence of people.

+You can download the paper based assessment from this project or take the online version at https://safestack.typeform.com/to/mBMXkJ

 ## Project Aims?

 * To provide a simple to use, repeatable tool for understanding and classifying the security needs of people.